-Aleooop is a non-profit, quasi-municipal entity serving Allendale for over 14 years.
+Aleooop is a non-profit, quasi-municipal entity serving Allendale since 1995.
 The program is open to any child eligible for enrollment in the Allendale School District in kindergarten through 8th grades.
 Nominal fees are charged, although no child is denied program access due to financial need.

-The Aleooop After School Program consists of three eight week sessions during the school year.
-Sample courses such as guitar and piano lessons, babysitting certification, sports training, and arts and crafts.
-An Aleooop on-site director manages the program, while experts teach the courses.
+Consists of three sessions held during the school year almost immediately after school.
+Courses vary and may include piano lessons, chess, tennis, golf, clay, music, painting, etc. An Aleooop on-site director manages the program, while experts teach the courses.
 The After School Program is an easy, safe way to introduce children to enriching opportunities right in the Hillside Elementary School or Brookside Middle School.

-The Aleooop Summer Program is coordinated and directed by certified, experienced school teachers who love what they do.
-The program runs for six weeks from 8:45am to 2:00pm.
+Coordinated and directed by certified, experienced school teachers who love what they do.
+The program runs for 4 weeks from approximately 8:45am to 2:00pm.
 Age-appropriate activities create an enjoyable, fun, enriching and safe summer experience.
 Each age group is supervised by a team consisting of a trained head counselor and assistant counselors.
 The counselor to child ratio is based on the age group.
 Certified teachers run specialty programs including sports, cooking and art.
-Children also enjoy Crestwood Lake where they can take swim lessons from certified swim instructors or the can just enjoy free swim.
-“Fun Fridays” culminate the week with special activities and visitors who include the Liberty Science Center, Outraehisssss Pets, and clowns.
-The last week of the summer hosts a fun-filled “Olympics” week.
+A typical day also includes a visit to Crestwood Lake for swimming and playing on the beach.
+“Fun Fridays” culminate the week with special activities and visitors.

 Allendale Garden Club